rendy-it/osticket-prereqs/README.md

 <p>

 - Enable IIS (Internet Information Services) in Windows.
-  - Go to "Control Panel"
+  - Go to "Control Panel".
   - Then click on “Uninstall Program” under Programs.